Our Future Path! A plan for a better world!

 There could still be shortages, even if we are careful in calculating how much of each resource we can easily get, and we can limit the size of our population to where there should be enough for all of us.
 The biggest cause for shortages would most likely be natural disasters.
 However, barring natural disasters, the main reason for these shortages would most likely be waste.
 For instance, we have often wasted our precious limited resources through some combination of carelessness, greed and ignorance.

-Whenever the use of some resource appears to have a low cost, we may not pay much attention to how much of it we waste.
+Whenever our use of some resource appears to have a low cost, we may not pay much attention to how much of it we waste.
 For instance, when we buy something, we are usually concerned with whether the item we are buying is worth the price or not and not with how much packaging it comes in.
 If the packaging made up only a small portion of the cost of the item, then the amount of packaging may not be much of a concern either to the buyer or to the manufacturer.

 On the other hand, the amount of packaging used may make a big difference in how much it costs in terms of waste pickup and disposal.
 Usually, an entire community bears the cost of waste management and the cost to an individual citizen is usually not tied to the amount of waste coming from that individual.
 Therefore, the cost of taking care of the waste from packaging may not be much of a consideration to a consumer buying some given product.
+In many cases, those individuals who generate little waste pay the price for those individuals who generate a lot of waste.

 Therefore, the best way to handle this packaging waste is to move that cost back to the product.
 For instance, a tax could be imposed on the amount and type of packaging used that will reflect what it will cost the community to recycle or to dispose of it.
 Since recycling something is better than throwing it in a landfill, the tax on recyclable packaging would be less than on non-recyclable packaging.
 With this tax included in the cost to buy a product, we would put pressure on manufacturers to reduce the higher price by reducing the amount of packaging they use and to use more recyclable packaging.

 This packaging tax would be different than the deposit that many states require on soda bottles and cans.
-These deposits simply encourage us to recycle the bottles and cans so that they can get our deposits back.
+These deposits simply encourage us to recycle the bottles and cans so that we can get our deposits back.
 These deposits do nothing to encourage the manufacturers to reduce the amount of packaging they use.

 When some products wear out or break, they themselves will end up needing to be recycled or disposed of.
 Although some products may be fully or partially recyclable, many of these products could still end up in landfills or even dumped in the woods.
 This is especially true when we are charged a disposal or recycling fee.
 Again, it would make sense to charge for the waste management costs when the products are produced, imported or sold by imposing some appropriate taxes.